SonalPinto/krz-arduboy2/README.md

 Porting the Arduboy2 library was a breeze because of how well documented the code is.
 The avr-asm specific code have neat equivlanet C++ in the comments surrounding them.
 Display and input hardware specific calls were easy to replace - SPI writes for the OLED and GPIO polls for the input.
 Audio and EEPROM (save files) were *slightly* tricky.

 I had a lot of help from the [Arduboy community forums (https://community.arduboy.com/t/arduboy-clone-on-risc-v-fpga/8843),  especially from Pharap and MLXXXP.
 For example, being reminded that the avr-libc types are a thing -- where int is 16b.
-I used Pharap's [PokittoArduboy2Prototype](https://github.com/Pharap/PokittoArduboy2Prototype) as a reference for this work.
+Aside from the original Arudoboy2 library, I used Pharap's [PokittoArduboy2Prototype](https://github.com/Pharap/PokittoArduboy2Prototype) as a reference for this work.

 ### Arduino Core